Al-un/learn-nuxt-ts/README.md

 #### Polls state

 That defined, we can define our poll state.
-Nothing fancy, it just reflects the needs of _pages/polls.vue_. _store/polls/types.ts_ is as simple as follow:
+Nothing fancy, it just reflects the needs of _pages/polls.vue_. _store/polls/types.ts_ is as simple as follows:

 ```ts
 import { Poll, Vote } from '@/lib/polls/models';